atherlangga/dddtix/part2__events/README.rst

 From the the first iteration, we know that the Domain Model layer's only dependency is the programming language: PHP.
 So, how do we make it communicate with outer layers?
 Using Domain Event is one of the solution.
 And that's the solution this project prefers.

-From a technical point-of-view, the *event* part of Domain *Event* has the same characteristics as GUI programming *event*s, such as ``onClick`` or ``onMouseDown``.
+From a technical point-of-view, the *event* part of Domain *Event* has the same characteristics as GUI programming *event*, such as ``onClick`` or ``onMouseDown``.
 The main different is that Domain Event is event that happened in the real-world.
 In this project's case, Domain Event is being used to communicate the decision made by Domain Layer to the outer layer.

-Because the Domain Layer needs some object to be the information carrier, while the real-world model doesn't have that kind of real-world object, a trade-off has to be made.
-In the file ``Model.php``, a fake object has to be introduced: ``Eventing``. ``Eventing`` represents an event subsystem, which will be given task to distribute the delivery of Domain Event information to those who needs it.
+Because the Domain Layer needs some object to be the information carrier, while the real-world model doesn't have that kind of real-world object, a trade-off has to be made: In the ``Domain Model`` layer, a fake domain object is created, named as ``Eventing``. ``Eventing`` represents an event subsystem, which will be given task to distribute the delivery of Domain Event information to those who needs it.

 Changelog